 Zoomdata also supports the capability to join different fact tables (or metrics) together.
 Similar to the lookup description use case, multiple fact tables are joined using a common key.
 As a result, metrics from different tables can be displayed on the same visualization with common keys as the group-bys.
 For example, figure 14 shows two disparate fact tables being joined under the common attribute - Seller_ID.

 Figure 15 shows an example visualization of attributes and metrics from two different datasets - one from Cloudera Impala and the second from an S3 file.
-A clustered vertical bars visual shows the quantity of tickets sold (from Cloudera Impala dataset) grouped by seller’s (first) name (from Cloudera Impala dataset) and the event category group (from S3 file).
+A Bars: Multiple Metrics visual shows the quantity and commission for tickets sold (from Cloudera Impala dataset) grouped by city (from S3 file).

 Also shown in figure 15, custom calculations using metrics from different datasets can be created.